Sometimes it takes a lot of imagination to see the potential in a piece of land.

 Twenty years ago it took a stretch of the imagination to picture Still Waters Farm functioning as a healthy, rich ecosystem.
 Luckily, the Bisers were creative enough to take on the task and stuck to it.
 Their work demonstrates that the difference between a silent, degraded wetland and one teeming with native wildlife and plants might only be a landowner with a vision, a grant, and a little bit of patience.

-Click the white arrows on the photo below to see more scenes from Still Waters Farm.
-Wood duck photo taken by Tom Michalski.
-All others by Mark & Beth Biser.
+Wood duck photo taken by and property of Tom Michalski.
+All others taken by and property of Mark & Beth Biser.